 The rose-breasted cockatoo is not a particularly loud bird, and it usually confines its noisy periods to early morning and early evening.
 These parrots need a lot of sound sleep in a dark, quiet place that mimics the safety of the roosting areas they prefer when living in the wild.
 Many owners find that covering the bird's cage at night reassures the birds.

 This is not a large parrot species, but the rose-breasted cockatoo still requires plenty of space.
-A cage 4 x 4 x 4 feet in size should be considered the minimum.
+A cage 4-feet by 4-feet by 4-feet in size should be considered the minimum.

 Feeding the Rose-Breasted Cockatoo

 Like all cockatoos, rose-breasted cockatoos are prone to weight gain, so make sure to monitor their fat intake.
 When fed too many nuts and seeds and foods with high-fat content, these birds can develop fatty tumors.

 When kept as pets, rose-breasted cockatoos are usually fed a balanced parrot mix containing seeds, nuts, dried fruits, and dried vegetables, but they should also be supplemented with lots of fresh vegetables and fruits.
 Leafy greens such as Swiss chard, kale, Chinese cabbage, romaine, and other lettuces are excellent for this bird, as are root vegetables, peppers, zucchini, green beans, and sprouts.
 Allow them to eat fresh fruit regularly.
 Walnuts, almonds, and pecans can be used as training treats, but do not overfeed your parrot with high-fat nuts